go-ozzo/ozzo-routing/README.md

 ozzo-routing comes with a few commonly used handlers in its subpackages:

-* `access.Logger`: a handler that records an entry for every incoming request
+* `access.Logger`: records an entry for every incoming request
 * `auth.Basic`, `auth.Bearer`, `auth.Query`: these handlers provide authentication via HTTP Basic, HTTP Bearer, and token-based query parameter.
-* `content.TypeNegotiator`, `content.LanguageNegotiator`: these handlers negotiate the response type and language using the values provided by the Accept and Accept-Language HTTP headers, respectively.
+* `content.TypeNegotiator`, `content.LanguageNegotiator`: these handlers negotiate the response type and language using the values provided by the Accept and Accept-Language HTTP headers, respectively
+* `cors.Handler`: implements the CORS (Cross Origin Resource Sharing) specification from the W3C
-* `fault.Recovery`: a handler that recovers from panics and handles errors returned by handlers
+* `fault.Recovery`: recovers from panics and handles errors returned by handlers
-* `file.Server`: a handler that serves the files under the specified folder as response content
+* `file.Server`: serves the files under the specified folder as response content
-* `file.Content`: a handler that serves the content of the specified file as the response
+* `file.Content`: serves the content of the specified file as the response
-* `slash.Remover`: a handler removing the trailing slashes from the request URL
+* `slash.Remover`: removes the trailing slashes from the request URL and redirects to the proper URL

 The following code shows how these handlers may be used: